jump-dev/DiffOpt.jl/docs/src/manual.md

 |   `VariableIndex`   |
 |   `ScalarAffineFunction`   |

+Other conic sets such as `RotatedSecondOrderCone` and `PositiveSemidefiniteConeSquare` are supported through bridges.

-## Creating a differentiable optimizer
+## Creating a differentiable MOI optimizer

 You can create a differentiable optimizer over an existing MOI solver by using the `diff_optimizer` utility.
 ```@docs
 diff_optimizer
 ```

-## Adding new sets and constraints

-The DiffOpt `Optimizer` behaves similarly to other MOI Optimizers and implements the `MOI.AbstractOptimizer` API.

 ## Projections on cone sets